Vukain/JetBrainsPython/README.md

 Coffee Machine

-A coffe machine simulation in which you can order different types of coffee, refill the stock or take thr money... if you're the owner obviously.
+A coffe machine simulation in which you can order different types of coffee, refill the stock or take the money... if you're the owner obviously.

 ---

 Simple Banking System

-A banking system which lets you create a credit card and manage it (check money, transfer funds, delete card).
+A banking system which allows you to create a credit card and manage it (check money, deposit or transfer funds, delete card).
 Data is stored in SQLite 3 database.

 ---